 Why you need a personal development plan

-We don’t know exactly what’s going to happen around us tomorrow.
+We don’t know what’s going to happen in the future.

-But having a guide helps you increase your chances of success (no matter what success means to you) as well as your chances of making the right decisions when life decides to surprise you.
+But having a guide helps you increase your chances of success (no matter what success means to you) and your chances of making the right choices.

-Besides, once you have it ready and keep it somewhere close, you’ll remember what you want to accomplish, which will make you feel inspired and motivated constantly and, ultimately, will help you get closer to your goals.
+This will make you feel inspired and continuously motivated, and it will help you get closer to your goals.

-And that, to me, sounds like the perfect recipe for destruction.
+To me, that sounds like the perfect recipe for destruction.

 How to create a personal development plan